Discover what SaaS really means for B2B startups: architecture, scaling and compliance. Avoid the common mistakes and secure your growth.

 Pro tip: hybrid architectures — where standard customers run on a shared multi-tenant footprint and enterprise customers get dedicated namespaces or database schemas — combine cost efficiency with compliance flexibility.
 This pattern is especially worth considering for scalable software architecture in a DACH context.

-Anyone who builds EU hosting and data protection into the architecture from day one avoids legal risk and creates a sales argument with enterprise customers at the same time.
+Building EU hosting and data protection into the architecture from day one materially reduces legal exposure and at the same time becomes a sales argument with enterprise customers.
 For engineering perspectives on hybrid models, real implementation examples from the DACH market are worth a closer look.

 For a deeper dive into multi-tenancy for startups, it is worth reading practical case studies that show how teams achieve isolation, performance, and compliance simultaneously.